Paris, France

 Local Payment Customs and Tipping Practices:

-- City tax: Many hotels charge a city tax per person per night.
+- Tourist tax: Some hotels charge a small daily tax per person.

 Local Tips & Insights